Collision-induced C_60 rovibrational relaxation probed by state-resolved nonlinear spectroscopy: Introduction

 Understanding the excitation and relaxation pathways of complex quantum mechanical systems is a primary focus of chemical and many-body physics.
 Precision frequency-domain spectroscopy provides a unique probe of these dynamics, elucidating structure and interactions at the level of individual molecular quantum states.
 High-resolution spectroscopic investigations, however, have traditionally been limited to relatively small molecules containing fewer than a dozen atoms, due to the challenges of creating cold, controlled gas-phase samples and the intrinsic spectral congestion of larger systems.

 Recently, these obstacles have been overcome for large molecules, including buckminsterfullerene C$_{60}$, by a combination of two key experimental techniques: i) cryogenic buffer-gas cooling, which generates a sample of cold, gas-phase molecules, and ii) cavity-enhanced infrared frequency comb spectroscopy, which probes the molecular rovibrational spectrum with high sensitivity and spectral resolution~\cite{Spaun2016,Changala2019}.
 Although the initial study of C$_{60}$ has revealed structural information such as rotational constants, vibrational energy spacings, and Coriolis interaction strength, the small optical power available per frequency comb component limits this approach as a fundamentally passive technique.

-A complete understanding of both the internal molecular dynamics and interactions with its environment via collisions requires a more active approach, controlling and manipulating the quantum state of the molecule directly.
+Further insight into the internal dynamics of large molecular systems requires the understanding and control of inherent decoherence processes.
+In this work, state-resolved optical pumping with a single-frequency laser reveals the existence of such processes in collisional interactions of C$_{60}$ with atoms and diatomic molecules.
+Our experiments and models provide guidance for mitigating these sources of decoherence, as well as for enhancing efficiency of collisional cooling.
+Ultimately, we will need to gain control over the internal and external degrees of freedom of individual C$_{60}$ molecules in order to probe novel quantum dynamics with sixty interconnected C atoms.